Milton J. Murray

 Milton had a commitment to excellence, which in his view, is simply a commitment to hard, hard work for long, long hours.

-A commitment to the Judeo-Christian heritage of service and humanitarian causes was undoubtedly instilled by Milton's missionary parents and his early life in another culture.
-This commitment is clearly sketched in the stories he told of his childhood in South America, the son of a minister executive; of his youthful career as a lino-type operator; of his experience in the U.S. Army in Alaska during World War II; of his early professional days as he struggled to establish a public relations program for the largest medical school west of the Mississippi; of his years in Latin America when he worked as an educational fundraising consultant sponsored by the Ford Foundation; of his decisions to turn down big paying, prestigious jobs to stick with an organization he believed in; of the fascinating and illlustrative campaign to build a community hospital in Hackettstown, NJ; of other hospital campaigns, and of his efforts to encourage increased alumni giving among a consortium of Christian colleges and secondary schools.
+This commitment is clearly sketched in the stories Milton told: of his childhood in South America, the son of a minister executive; of his youthful career as a linotype operator; of his experience in the U.S. Army in Alaska during World War II; of his early professional days as he struggled to establish a public relations program for the largest medical school west of the Mississippi; of his years in Latin America when he worked as an educational fundraising consultant sponsored by the Ford Foundation; of his decisions to turn down big paying, prestigious jobs to stick with an organization he believed in; of the fascinating and illustrative campaign to build a community hospital in Hackettstown, NJ; of other hospital campaigns, and of his efforts to encourage increased alumni giving among a consortium of Christian colleges and secondary schools. |